MGAMZ/ITKIT/readme.md

 ## Preliminary

+The repo it only tested on:

-- Python >= 3.12
+- Python >= 3.13
 - numpy >= 2.3.1
+- SimpleITK >= 2.5.0

+Lower versions may work but are not guaranteed.

 ## Introduction

-Initially, this toolkit was developed primarily for my own convenience, organizing most commonly used functions and methods.
-I wonder if it will be helpful to others in the future?

-Currently, it includes the following modules:
+The repo includes the following modules:

 - **criterion:** Defines some common loss functions.
 In most cases, existing ones from other libraries suffice, but this module addresses specific, unusual scenarios.